 - Mushrooms: these lend a savoury flavor and meaty texture, which makes the meal feel more complete.
 There are currently over 10,000 types of mushrooms, so you'd probably never run out of variations.
 Not sure how many of those are poisonous though, so we went with brown from Costco to be safe.

 - Bread: the type of bread you choose will literally make or break a boujee toast recipe.
 Do not use flimsy toast.
 You will regret it.
-In all seriousness though, sourdough is the best.
+In all seriousness though, sourdough or homemade dairy-free bread works best.
 It's a source of prebiotics, which help feed the good bacteria in your gut.
 We actually heard "the more sour the dough, the more boujee the toast."

 - Hummus: there's nothing quite like a 1-inch thick smear of hummus all over that sourdough to put you in a better mood.
 If it fits on the tablespoon, it only counts as one tablespoon, right?
 We like to use our creamy Moroccan hummus because it's our favorite recipe in the world.